ExZos/soen487-appointment-system/README.md

 For regular user web services calls, add the following headers if required:
 ```
 x-api-key: the Google Access token
-email: the email of the
+email: the email of the user
 ```